tendermario/terraria-server-aws/README.md

 - aws-cdk globally `npm install -g aws-cdk`
 - with your aws credentials set up with `aws configure` (ref: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)
   - This sets up the files located in ~/.aws/config / credentials.
 If you get any of it wrong, you can change it there
-  - I recommend if you already have a terraria server to select that region.
-If you are starting from scratch, use the region closest to you
+  - Usually you should use the region closest to you
   - You should probably create a user in AWS IAM with enough privileges to create many resources... if you're lazy, you can set Admin privileges to a user and create the key pair under it.

-## How to set up
+## Setup

 - Fork this repo